HanseltimeIndustries/jest-cli-tester/README.md

 yarn add --dev jest-chain-transform @hanseltime/jest-cli-test
 ```

-Once you have installed the correct pacakages, you will need to update your jest config file (we recommend using a .js or .ts file), to chain transforms:
+Once you have installed the correct packages, you will need to update your jest config file (we recommend using a .js config file), to chain transforms:

 If using ts-jest: